 He once performed decently in competitions, but you’d need a VHS player to see them.

 He teaches vintage swing and soul in Las Vegas.

-Jonathan Lindsey - Known for his dynamic style, technical knowledge, and occasionally over-the-top humor, Jonathan has danced, taught, competed and performed since first discovering jazz and swing.
-He is founder of Phoenix based, Savage Rhythm.
-As an instructor and DJ, Jonathan has traveled the world spreading the gospel of classic jazz dance, music and history.
-Performance credits include stage work in New York, Pittsburgh, Las Vegas, Los Angeles, and London.
-While teaching engagements have taken him across North America and Europe, and to some of the far corners of the world.
-Jonathan’s passion for dance lies in roots vernacular jazz and swing styles, as well as tap.
+Known for his dynamic style, technical knowledge, and occasionally over-the-top humor, Jonathan has danced, taught, competed and performed around the world.
+He is the founder and director of the Phoenix based group, Savage Rhythm.
+As an instructor, performer and DJ, Jonathan has traveled throughout North America and Europe spreading the gospel of classic jazz dance, music and history.
+He has performed in New York City, Pittsburgh, Las Vegas, Los Angeles, and throughout western Europe.
+Jonathan’s passion for dance lies in roots vernacular jazz and swing styles.

 Through his experience as a student of the sciences of anatomy and kinesiology, Jonathan brings the unique perspective and knowledge of body mechanics and movement to teaching and the dance.
 Jonathan’s obsession with jazz and swing started at the very young age of 8 years old through surprise exposure to Fred Astaire and Gene Kelly.
 The awe and wonder at the music and movement of jazz greats continued until meeting friend, mentor, and original swing dancer Frankie Manning and childhood dreams of jazz dancing became a reality.
 He has since gone on to study, work, and collaborate with many classic and contemporary masters.
 A student of medicine, philosophy, and wine, when not dancing Jonathan can most often be found out enjoying a run, ride, or quiet wander with his pup.